hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 Knot DNS 3.0.6 warns when signing with more than 20 NSEC3 iterations.
 Knot Resolver 5.3.1 treats NSEC3 iterations above 150 as insecure.

+## Google Cloud DNS

+Google Cloud DNS uses 1 iteration and 64-bits of fixed random salt for all zones using NSEC3.
+These parameters cannot be adjusted by users.